Jan-9C/deathcounter_ocr/README.md

 # Requirements:

+_The following installation guide is made with Windows in mind.
+If you use Linux I believe you will have no problem to get the script working even if the guide is made for windows._

-## 1) Install Python 3
+## 1) Install Python 3 and PIP

-As this is a python script you need a working python installation on your machine.
+As this is a python script you need a **working python installation** on your machine.
-You can install the required version of python 3 from the [official website](https://www.python.org/downloads/) or download it from the microsoft store which is easier as is also installs pip.
+You can install the required version of python 3 from the [official website](https://www.python.org/downloads/) or download it from the microsoft store which is **easier** as is also installs **pip**.
+If you get python from the website you have to install pip seperately [Guide](https://www.geeksforgeeks.org/how-to-install-pip-on-windows/).

 ## 2) Install Tesseract OCR